In chess, specific tactical concepts can be likened to the building blocks of a language.

 - Be3 is the only defender of the d4-square, but he is also a target

-A tactical motif is a known way to create or exploit targets.
+A tactical pattern, or motif, is a known way to create or exploit targets.

-How many motifs can you recall from memory?
-If you can’t name at least 6-8 tactical motifs from the top of your head, it’s an indication that you can significantly improve your tactical skill by making a study of the motifs.
+How many tactical patterns can you recall from memory?
+Pins, forks, skewers, interference, etc?
+There are more than a dozen common tactical patterns.
+If you can’t name most of them from the top of your head, it’s an indication that you can significantly improve your tactical skill by making an in-depth study of the patterns.

-White could also play h2-h4 or Qg3, but they all lead to the same outcome.
+White could also have played h2-h4 or Qg3, but they all lead to the same outcome.
 Black’s response shows how a piece-exchange can be an effective means to create a new target.

 White loses a piece.
 Objectively he shouldn’t play Qxe3, but for the sake of illustrating the point, let’s make white play the move Qxe3.